 Behind the main building, there are other social constructions, including a treatment room – Tue Tinh Duong, named after a famous Vietnamese traditional medicine doctor.

-The top of the central pagoda features a lotus flower which has cultural significance to Vietnam.
-The roof and concrete walls are also decorated with lotus symbol.
-The first and the second-floor halls, like many Buddhist temples, feature prayer halls with decorative images of the Buddha’s life on the walls.
+The top of the central pagoda features a lotus flower with cultural significance in Vietnam.
+The roof and concrete walls are also decorated with a lotus symbol.
+Like many Buddhist temples, the first and second-floor halls feature prayer halls with decorative images of the Buddha’s life on the walls.

 The decorative roof and wall

-A few areas are still under construction, but the institute is almost in its final phase with all of the major foundations and main structures have completed.
+A few areas are still under construction, but the institute is almost in its final phase, with all of the major foundations and main structures completed.

 Check out our private motorbike tours with professional local guides

 There are courses that teach meditation and Buddhist philosophy, specialized for different age groups.
-You can find more information and register for these courses at the pagoda’s page.
+You can find more information and register for these courses on the pagoda’s page.

-A vegetarian restaurant is located on one side of the Minh Dang Quang Buddhist Institute, which offers tasty vegetarian food at affordable prices.
+A vegetarian restaurant is located on one side of the Minh Dang Quang Buddhist Institute, offering affordable vegetarian food.